The more that you learn, the more you realize you don't know - featuring Robert Kaplinsky

 Open middle

-Math teachers listen up this section is for you!
+Math teachers listen up.
+This section is for you!
 Sometimes the best problems have closed endings, but open middles.
-Meaning there is one answer but you can get to it in different ways.
+There is one answer, but you can get to it differently.
 This can add to the conversation about how the strategies are connected and have a deeper understanding.
-Find out more here: https://www.openmiddle.com/ .
-Also, check out #whyopenmiddle on social media to see how teachers are embracing this practice.
+Find out more here: https://www.openmiddle.com/.
+Also, check out #whyopenmiddle on social media to see how teachers embrace this practice.

-Take control of your own professional learning.
-Grassroots workshops provide flexible online workshops from educators that last for 6 weeks but you have access to the content for 4 months!
-Learn a little bit, try it out and reflect. for more information go to https://grassrootsworkshops.com/
+Take control of your professional learning.
+Grassroots workshops provide flexible online workshops from educators that last for 6 weeks, but you have access to the content for 4 months!
+Learn a little bit, try it out and reflect.
+For more information, go to https://grassrootsworkshops.com/

 Advice for future math teachers